mstocco/mariostoc.co/content/traininglog/20230108-challenge2023-24weeksout.md

 8x 2:00, Big gear work, low cadence (70-80 range is appropriate for you, for now) high torque, power should be in the 165-200 range, 3:00 easy spinning after each.
 15 minutes easy riding to finish up.

-Mobility 30 minutes

 ### NOTES
 Total Time: **63 Mins** &nbsp; Normalized Power: **100W**

 I did some chores, made linguine from scratch and watched the Seahawks win in OT.
 The whole time, I wasn't overly excited about getting on the bike.
 Quads did feel worked from [last week](challenge2023-25weeksout).
 Maybe it being the last day before returning to work weighing on my mind...

-After dinner, I did make it downstairs to spin my legs, with the second half of the DET v GB game on the screen.
-Easy effort only.
+After dinner, I did make it downstairs to spin my legs; easy effort only.

 <!---->
 ## MONDAY JAN 9 ☁️